Desdaemon/desdaemon.github.io/_posts/2023-11-22-making-typescript-work-for-you-and-your-day-job.md

 Even assuming that it looks deceptively similar to AMD modules (beats me, I never used it) it still mixes concepts from all contemporary styles of module management into this weird, proprietary system.
 It's just as bad as `goog.provide`, and necessitates changing the internals of Typescript to accommodate this.
+The one saving grace is that Typescript understands CommonJS, which promotes `require` to a built-in function to do its bidding; the reason anything works in this system.
-As an experiment, I did write a small [Typescript plugin] that hooks up and (tries to) resolve these modules, but that was more than a year ago when I was still very green and safe to say it didn't work very well.
+As an experiment, I wrote a small [Typescript plugin] that hooks up and (tries to) resolve these modules, but that was more than a year ago when I was still very green and safe to say it didn't work very well.

 **Module names are arbitrary:** Mainstream module management systems try to follow some logic to ensure